cekstedt/FreeCodeCamp-MongoDB/README.md

 > - Select the "Connect to you application > Drivers" tab
 > - This will provide more specific instructions for connecting to your database from your app, including the connection string.

-Lastly, rRun the command `npm run start` to start the server, then navigate to http://localhost:3000/ (when developing locally).
+Lastly, run the command `npm run start` to start the server, then navigate to http://localhost:3000/ (when developing locally).

 ## Author